syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Localization.md

 </asp:Content>

 {% endhighlight %}

-Note: In order to render the localized PivotGrid, you can reset the content available in both
+> Note: In order to render the localized PivotGrid, you can reset the content available in both
+>

-1. OLAP Grid Control
+> 1. OLAP Grid Control
-2. OLAP Cube
+> 2. OLAP Cube

-###Localizing Control Information:
+### Localizing Control Information:

 To apply control side Localization, you can refer the following code example.

-{% highlight html %}
+{% highlight js %}

 ej.PivotGrid.locale["zh-CN"] = {